 - Travel light -- don't carry a lot of items with you.
 Just bring your portfolio, business cards, a notepad and pen, and anything else the interviewer requests.

 For more details, visit the Interviewing section of Moving On.

-If you would like to practice your interview skills, consider scheduling a practice interview with your industry advisor, sign up for a practice interview with an employer during Practice Interview Day, and use Interview Stream to practice on your own.
+If you would like to practice your interview skills, schedule a practice interview with your industry advisor, sign up for a practice interview with an employer during Practice Interview Day, and use Interview Stream to practice on your own.